 - a.
-Upon request by the Marshall Islands, the Agency and the Marshall Islands shall make arrangements for managed access under this Protocol in order to prevent the dissemination of proliferation sensitive information, to meet safety or physical protection requirements, or to protect proprietary or commercially sensitive information.
+Upon request by Timor-Leste, the Agency and Timor-Leste shall make arrangements for managed access under this Protocol in order to prevent the dissemination of proliferation sensitive information, to meet safety or physical protection requirements, or to protect proprietary or commercially sensitive information.
 Such arrangements shall not preclude the Agency from conducting activities necessary to provide credible assurance of the absence of undeclared nuclear material and activities at the location in question, including the resolution of a question relating to the correctness and completeness of the information referred to in Article 2 or of an inconsistency relating to that information. - b.
-The Marshall Islands may, when providing the information referred to in Article 2, inform the Agency of the places at a site or location at which managed access may be applicable. - c.
-Pending the entry into force of any necessary Subsidiary Arrangements, the Marshall Islands may have recourse to managed access consistent with the provisions of paragraph a. above.
+Timor-Leste may, when providing the information referred to in Article 2, inform the Agency of the places at a site or location at which managed access may be applicable. - c.
+Pending the entry into force of any necessary Subsidiary Arrangements, Timor-Leste may have recourse to managed access consistent with the provisions of paragraph a. above.

-Nothing in this Protocol shall preclude the Marshall Islands from offering the Agency access to locations in addition to those referred to in Articles 5 and 9 or from requesting the Agency to conduct verification activities at a particular location.
+Nothing in this Protocol shall preclude Timor-Leste from offering the Agency access to locations in addition to those referred to in Articles 5 and 9 or from requesting the Agency to conduct verification activities at a particular location.
 The Agency shall, without delay, make every reasonable effort to act upon such a request.

-The Marshall Islands shall provide the Agency with access to locations specified by the Agency to carry out wide-area environmental sampling, provided that if the Marshall Islands is unable to provide such access it shall make every reasonable effort to satisfy Agency requirements at alternative locations.
-The Agency shall not seek such access until the use of wide-area environmental sampling and the procedural arrangements therefor have been approved by the Board and following consultations between the Agency and the Marshall Islands.
+Timor-Leste shall provide the Agency with access to locations specified by the Agency to carry out wide-area environmental sampling, provided that if Timor-Leste is unable to provide such access it shall make every reasonable effort to satisfy Agency requirements at alternative locations.
+The Agency shall not seek such access until the use of wide-area environmental sampling and the procedural arrangements therefor have been approved by the Board and following consultations between the Agency and Timor-Leste.

-The Agency shall inform the Marshall Islands of:
+The Agency shall inform Timor-Leste of:

-- a.
-The activities carried out under this Protocol, including those in respect of any questions or inconsistencies the Agency had brought to the attention of the Marshall Islands, within sixty days of the activities being carried out by the Agency. - b.
-The results of activities in respect of any questions or inconsistencies the Agency had brought to the attention of the Marshall Islands, as soon as possible but in any case within thirty days of the results being established by the Agency. - c.
+a.
+The activities carried out under this Protocol, including those in respect of any questions or inconsistencies the Agency had brought to the attention of Timor-Leste, within sixty days of the activities being carried out by the Agency.

+- b.
+The results of activities in respect of any questions or inconsistencies the Agency had brought to the attention of Timor-Leste, as soon as possible but in any case within thirty days of the results being established by the Agency. - c.
 The conclusions it has drawn from its activities under this Protocol.
 The conclusions shall be provided annually.